 Alexandra joined Watsi on December 28th, 2015.
 Five years ago, Alexandra joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alexandra's most recent donation traveled 8,500 miles to support Omar, a fifth grade student from Kenya, to fund foot surgery so he can walk like his friends.
+Alexandra's most recent donation traveled 8,800 miles to support Oun, a loving grandmother from Cambodia, to fund sight-restoring surgery so she can return to farming.

 Alexandra has funded healthcare for 81 patients in 11 countries.